arendst/Sonoff-MQTT-OTA/README.md

 timezone | Show current timezone timezone -12 ..
 12 | Set timezone

+If the same topic has been defined to more than one sonoff an individual sonoff can still be addressed by the fall back topic MQTT_CLIENT_ID as defined in user_config.h.
+The fall back topic will be DVES_<last six digits of sonoff MAC address>.
 ## Tips
 - To aid in finding the IP address of sonoff the network name will be ```ESP-<MQTT topic>```.
 So the default name is ```ESP-sonoff```.
 - The initial firmware from ```api/sonoff/user1.bin``` can be flashed using the SDK 1.4 provided bin files with the following esptool.py command line: